the thinking is already done · $189Get The Vault →

 This is

-• The thing you open at 10pm when your brain has left the building and you still need to deal with something.
+• The thing you open at 10pm when your brain has left the chat and you still need to deal with something.

 • You can't fall behind on it.
 It doesn't have a streak.
-It doesn't break if you ignore it for six months.
+It doesn't break if you don't touch it for weeks.

 • The older sister who's been through it and is handing you the shortcut without a lecture.